nabilhassein/nabilhassein.github.io/pages/posts/sfpc-diary-part-1.md

 It is called "Recreating the Past" and in it, we study the work of influential computational artists, and either imitate or respond to them.
 I'm glad for the opportunity to use code to create visual art, an area I've long considered a major weakness of mine, and I think it will nicely complement my independent study of drawing and other classical visual arts.
 You can play with my first homework [here](https://nabilhassein.github.io/sketches).
-It is an interactive response to this work of Vera Molnar's:
+It is an interactive response to this work by [Vera Molnár](https://en.wikipedia.org/wiki/Vera_Moln%C3%A1r):

 ![various more or less distorted concentric squares, by Vera Molnar](/media/vera-molnar.jpg)